Culture Circle — Building Trust in India's Sneaker Resale Market

 • Layout: Clear spacing to reduce confusion and scanning errors

-Comparison as the Core Experience
+Comparison Core Experience

-• Side-by-side price lists with aligned rows
+Side-by-side price lists with aligned rows

-• Clear indication of price differences without value judgments
+Clear indication of price differences without value judgments

-Users could understand their options without doing mental math or switching tabs.
+Users could understand their options without doing mental math or switching tabs

 • Near prices